alex73/Software-Korpus/README.md

 -----
 Architecture of corpus software brings high performance of data preparation and search.
 Belarusian corpus(with ~155 million words) requires only ~15 minutes for compilation using Intel i7-4770 processor.
 Lucene is a java embedded library, that means full search works in the one java process and don’t need to be transferred to other servers via network.
+Usual search operation works fast even on old computers, but statistics preparation requires some more time.

 Free software -- GPLv3
 ----------------------